West Chester University: Athletics

 The athletic teams at West Chester University are named the Golden Rams.
-Students participate in NCAA Division II athletics in the PSAC and the ECAC.
+Students participate in NCAA Division II athletics in the Pennsylvania State Athletic Conference and Eastern College Athletic Conference.
 West Chester University has won national championships in women's basketball, women's lacrosse, women's swimming (the team was the DGWS champion in 1972), women's field hockey (including four AIAW titles from 1975 to 1978), and men's soccer.
-West Chester won the first ever women's basketball national championship in 1969 and was on the losing end in the final game each of the following three years.
+West Chester won the first-ever women's basketball national championship in 1969 and was on the losing end in the final game each of the following three years.

 In 1961, the men's soccer team won the NCAA Division I Men's Soccer Championship.
 Jerry Yeagley was a player on WCU's championship team before going on to win six NCAA Championships and six National Coach of the Year Awards as the men's soccer coach at Indiana University.
 In addition, prior to the NCAA instituting a tournament format to decide the champion in 1959, the Golden Rams were voted the National Soccer Champions in 1950 by the Intercollegiate Soccer Football Association.

-In 1977, 1979, and 1982 the boxing team won the National Collegiate Boxing Association national championship.
+In 1977, 1979, and 1982, the boxing team won the National Collegiate Boxing Association national championship.
 In 1976, Edward Skalamera claimed the national title for his 147 lb. weight class while Joe Gery took the top position in the nation for his 180 lb. class.

 In 2008, West Chester defeated C.W.
 Post College 13–12 to win the Division II women's lacrosse title.
 It was the second national title in the women's program history.
 WCUPA played in the NCAA tournament in 2010 (2nd place), 2011 (4th place), and 2012 (2nd place).
 The 2013 team was named Pennsylvania State Athletic Conference (PSAC) Champions.
 Ginny Martino's winning percentage is 80% over the last 17 years as head coach (250–60).

-In 2012, the Men's Baseball Team claimed West Chester's first NCAA Division II College Baseball National Championship.
+In 2012, the men's baseball Team claimed West Chester's first NCAA Division II college baseball national championship.
 The Golden Rams shut-out Delta State 9–0 in Cary, North Carolina.
-West Chester becomes the first team from the Pennsylvania State Athletic Conference (PSAC) to win the national championship and just the third northern school to walk away with the title.
+West Chester becomes the first team from the PSAC to win the national championship and just the third northern school to walk away with the title.

-West Chester's Women's Field Hockey team won the NCAA Division II championship in 2011, 2012, and 2019.
-The varsity Women's Rugby program also won the National Intercollegiate Rugby Association (NIRA) rugby national championship in 2019.

-Campus Recreation: The Women's Ice Hockey Club won the Division II national championship in 2013.

-The Men's Lacrosse Club won the Division II national championship in 2013 and 2015.
+West Chester's women's field hockey team won the NCAA Division II championship in 2011, 2012, and 2019.
+The varsity women's rugby program also won the National Intercollegiate Rugby Association (NIRA) rugby national championship in 2019.
+The women's ice hockey Club won the Division II national championship in 2013.
+The men's lacrosse club won the Division II national championship in 2013 and 2015.